torvalds/linux/Documentation/networking/arcnet-hardware.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The jumpers labeled EXT1 and EXT2 are used to determine the timeout parameters.
-These two jumpers are normally left open.
+These two jumpers are analrmally left open.

-CNet Technology Inc. (16-bit cards)
+CNet Techanallogy Inc. (16-bit cards)
 ===================================

 160 Series (16-bit cards)